Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Related Work

 \subsection{Data Markets}

-The emergence of data marketplaces—platforms facilitating the exchange of data between sellers and buyers—has prompted a substantial body of research on their design, pricing mechanisms, and trust infrastructure \citep{zhang2024survey}.
+The emergence of data marketplaces, which facilitate the exchange of data between sellers and buyers, has prompted a substantial body of research on their design, pricing mechanisms, and trust infrastructure \citep{zhang2024survey}.
 Unlike traditional commodities, data exhibits a set of unique economic properties: it is non-rivalrous, easily replicable, highly context-dependent in value, and difficult to evaluate ex ante.
 These features render standard market models inadequate and necessitate tailored mechanisms for pricing and trust.

-Early research focused on structural paradigms of data exchange, including direct dataset sales, query-based access, and trained-model transactions.
-For instance, \citet{balazinska2011data} and \citet{koutris2015query} proposed systems where buyers issue queries over sellers' data without needing full access to raw content, while \citet{agarwal2019marketplace} introduced a formal auction-based market for trading machine learning models derived from different training datasets.
-These studies emphasized the need for platforms to mediate between data contributors and model consumers, yet assumed either transparent trust between parties or an external mechanism to enforce contracts.
+Early research focused on structural paradigms of data exchange, including direct data sales, query-based access, and trained-model transactions.
+For instance, \citet{balazinska2011data} and \citet{koutris2015query} proposed systems where buyers issue queries over sellers' data without needing full access to raw content, while \citet{agarwal2019marketplace} introduced a formal auction-based market for trading machine learning models derived from different training data.
+These studies emphasized the need for platforms to mediate between data contributors and model consumers, yet assumed either transparent trust between parties or a third party to enforce contracts.

-A central challenge cutting across these designs is the well-known value-privacy dilemma: the buyer cannot assess the true utility of a dataset without interacting with it, but such interaction inherently reveals the data’s content, risking theft or misuse.
+A central challenge cutting across these designs is the well-known value-privacy dilemma: the buyer cannot assess the true utility of data without interacting with it, but such interaction inherently reveals the data's content, risking theft or misuse.
 This dilemma is a practical manifestation of Arrow’s Information Paradox \citep{arrow1962economic}, long recognized in information economics.
 Recent works have addressed this problem from two angles.
-The first involves economic mechanisms for fair pricing under uncertainty. \citet{roughgarden2010algorithmic} and \citet{wang2021blockchain} investigate combinatorial pricing and blockchain-based incentive systems to ensure fair compensation and traceability. \citet{spiekermann2019data} and \citet{fernandez2020data} studied real-world platform dynamics, showing that the lack of enforceable privacy guarantees deters participants from joining data marketplaces despite their potential economic benefits.
+The first involves economic mechanisms for fair pricing under uncertainty. \citet{roughgarden2010algorithmic} and \citet{wang2021blockchain} investigate combinatorial pricing and blockchain-based incentive systems to ensure fair compensation and traceability. \citet{spiekermann2019data} and \citet{fernandez2020data} studied real-world platform dynamics, showing that the lack of enforceable privacy guarantees deters agents from joining data marketplaces despite their potential economic benefits.